MateuszPestka/Project-1/readme.md

 - **Phone**

   - Vegan Drop Meals is accesible on all devices with only minor changes to the websites design.
-  - The landing page on phones centres the logo and the nav bar.
+  - The landing page on phones centres the logo and the navigation bar.

 ![Phone landing page](assets/images/phone-landing.PNG)